eric-s-raymond/aicodeguide/README.md

 ```
 5. Save this as `docs/todo.md` inside your project folder

+[Here is an example](https://chatgpt.com/share/67f8e8c6-c92c-8007-8fe0-76bdc73f9812) of a brainstorming/planning session I did with ChatGPT 4o
+for a simple CLI tool, use it as inspiration for yours.

+Now create a local folder for you project, remember to install and run `git
+init` inside the folder to keep it under version control.

 This should give you the PRD and the tasks lists to build your project!
 With
 that in hands, you can open your Cursor (or other AI code editor), point it to
 those files and ask: